Although you might not need certified financial statements right now, it’s wise to know what your options are in case you ever do.

 - Generally intended for use by owners and management only (not for outside parties).

 - More time-consuming and expensive than a Compilation, but considerably less than an Audit.

 - A Review is often ideal for companies that need to give certified financials to banks, creditors, or outside investors (in cases where an Audit is not required).

 - The CPA firm performs additional work called “inquiry and analytical procedures,” and issues a report providing limited assurance that the financial statements are presented fairly.

 - Provides the highest level of financial statement confidence to shareholders, third parties, and the general public.

-- An Audit is much more time-consuming and expensive than a Review due to extensive planning, testing, and verification procedures that are required.
+- An Audit is much more time-consuming and expensive than a Review due to the extensive range of planning, testing, and verification procedures that are required.

-- Upon completion, the accounting firm issues a report providing reasonable assurance that the financial statements are presented fairly and in conformity with Generally Accepted Accounting Principles (the wonderful world of GAAP).
+- Upon completion, the CPA firm issues a report providing reasonable assurance that the financial statements are presented fairly and in conformity with Generally Accepted Accounting Principles (the wonderful world of GAAP).